brucehq/bruce-docs/content/operators/_index.md

 - Templates: Load a template and write it to the local filesystem.

 Future operators will include:
+API: Allowing you to call a rest API and use the results in a template or other operator, or save the result to a file.
 GithubRelease: Ability to download a particular github release (or latest) and extract it to a specified directory.
 RemoteInstall: Ability to install CFS on a remote server directly.
 (SSH Based)
 RemoteExec: Ability to execute a command on a remote server.
 (SSH Based)